letsar/state_watcher/packages/state_watcher/README.md

 ```

 By default, the `_DivisibleByThree` widget is only rebuild when the new computed value is different than the previous one.
 So when the counter goes from 7 to 8, the `_DivisibleByThree` widget is not rebuilt because `divisibleByThree` is `false` for both values.

-For a more detailed documentation hit the official site: // TODO.

 ## DevTools